PX4/PX4-Devguide/en/tutorials/motion-capture-vicon-optitrack.md

 ## Computing Architecture

-The ROS topic for motion cap `mocap_pose_estimate` for mocap systems and `vision_pose_estimate` for vision.
-Check [mavros_extras](http://wiki.ros.org/mavros_extras) for further info.

-**This feature has only
-It is **highly recommended** to send motion capture data from an onboard computer for reliable communications.
-Most standard telemetry links like 3DR/SiK radios are **not** suitable for high-bandwidth motion capture applications.been tested to work with the LPE estimator.**
+It is **highly recommended** that you send motion capture data via an **onboard** computer (e.g Raspberry Pi, ODroid, etc.) for reliable communications.
+The onboard computer can be connected to the motion capture computer through WiFi, which offers reliable, high-bandwidth connection.

+Most standard telemetry links like 3DR/SiK radios are **not** suitable for high-bandwidth motion capture applications.

 ## Coordinate Frames